GoogleCloudPlatform/accelerated-platforms/use-cases/rag-pipeline/alloy-db-setup/README.md

-# Process to set up AlloyDB
+# RAG: Database setup and initialization

 This kubernetes job helps you load the flipkart product catalog to the alloyDB database named `product_catalog`.Also it creates separate columns to store the